 Taunting, staring at refs, excessive cursing and hard fouls all fall under technical fouls, more commonly known as techs.
 Whatever the infraction, techs result in a free throw and possession for the opposing team.

-Despite the obvious drawbacks of technical fouls, some players just can’t get enough of them, while others like Luka Doncic, Michael Jordan and Joel Embiid are experts at drawing out the frustrations of their opponents.
+Despite the obvious drawbacks of technical fouls, some players just can't get enough of them, while others like Luka Doncic, Michael Jordan and Joel Embiid are experts at drawing out the frustrations of their opponents.
 From least to most, here are the 10 professional basketball players with the most technical fouls in NBA history, playoffs and regular season included.

 10. Kevin Garnett